JroutEA/studio/src/DEVLOG.md

 ---

+### 2025-10-03

+- **v0.1.33**: Optimized the Unit Finder and Squad Builder for token usage and UI clarity.
+Unit Finder now shows 6 units initially, loads 3 more, and uses a streamlined text-based list.
+Squad Builder now loads 1 squad at a time, uses a text-only list with clear labels, and no longer generates a squad name.
+Added a disclaimer about AI-generated content to all results.
+Disabled query buttons during AI processing to prevent concurrent requests.

 ### 2025-10-02

 - **v0.1.32**: Added a robust validation and repair layer to the `testCaseAssistantAIFlow`.
 This intercepts the AI's output and fixes common structural inconsistencies on the fly, dramatically increasing the reliability of the Test Assistant feature and preventing schema validation errors.